 - Part I: Unwinding Program Flexibilities provide details on the programmatic flexibilities Nevada implemented and defines flexibilities that will be terminated and those that will be extended beyond the end of the PHE.
 The section will also provide information on the Governor's State Declaration of Emergency Related to COVID-19, which terminated on May 20, 2022, and how the Directives and Declarations were addressed. - Part II: Resumption of Normal Eligibility Operations describes the plan to resume normal eligibility operations.
 This section provides details regarding the state's readiness for completing Enrollment & Eligibility (E&E) actions when the continuous enrollment condition ends and state planning approach and strategies to complete renewals.
-Furthermore, CMS is offering many flexibilities and/or strategies to resume renewals.
-This section will also address new flexibilities requested for the purposes of E&E.
+Furthermore, CMS offered many flexibilities and/or strategies to resume renewals.
+This section will also address new flexibilities requested for the purposes of E&E. Nevada recently responded to the federal compliance issue in accordance with 42 C.F.R. § 435.916(a)(2) and 457.343, which requires states to complete redeterminations of eligibility based on available information for each individual in the household.
+Nevada's automated renewal process known as ex parte was not in full compliance with determining eligibility at an individual level and had to take immediate action to mitigate those impacts.
+This section will disclose the actions and mitigation plan to correct the issue.